17 Surprising Things I Learned in 8 Years of Marriage

 4. Secrets always have a way of surfacing

 Even if your secret isn’t “hurtful” it can sting if something comes up unexpectedly.
 Be open and honest with your partner about even minor things to make sure your spouse knows they can always trust you.
-But, that doesn’t mean dole out the deets of a special gift surprise 😉
+But, that doesn’t mean dole out the deets of a special surprise gift 😉

 5. Never assume something without consulting your partner